 Client agrees to pay Consultant a monthly fee of \$9,000.
 Monthly fees will be paid on the 1st business day of each month, starting on April 1, 2022.
 A monthly invoice will be mailed to the Client.
 The client agrees to pay Consultant any reasonable expenses the Consultant deems necessary in accomplishing the terms of this Agreement.
 Such expenses shall be documented and submitted to the Client for reimbursement within 60 days after the expenses were incurred.
 The Client shall reimburse the Consultant within 30 days of the date the request for reimbursement is received by the Client.
 Total expenses shall not exceed \$1000 in any month unless expressly permitted by the Client in advance.

-the Client and shall have no authority to ol yment.
-Consultant is an independent contractor of bligate the Client.
-Consultant shall have the nanner and means by which it will perform the Date: Date:
+This agreement is not a contract of employment.
+Consultant is an independent contractor of the Client and shall have no authority to obligate the Client.
+Consultant shall have the exclusive right to determine the method, manner and means by which it will perform the Agreement.